MicrosoftDocs/power-platform/power-platform/admin/get-help-support.md

 We'd love to know your thoughts on the new outage reporting process.
 Or, if you'd like to be considered for this limited preview, please fill out this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR-5Axi2KMXdNi_1eF9P36tZUN1FUQkJLNVBZVVlOSVk0T0tIQTBIMk9VOC4u).

 ## Model-driven apps and support environments
 For some support requests, you’ll be asked to request a support environment.
 Currently, support environments can’t be created for the Power Apps or Power Automate product options in the **What product where you using when the issue occurred?** field.
-To create a support request which includes a support environment for Power Platform issues, select the **Dynamics 365 Sales** product for that field.
+To create a support request which includes a support environment for Power Platform issues, select the **Microsoft Dataverse** product for that field.

 :::image type="content" source="media/how-can-we-help.png" alt-text="Select Dynamics 365 Sales as the product.":::